klardotsh/gale/README.md

 may be best implemented as type-hint wrappers around FFI modules implemented in one of those languages.

+> Oh hey, lastly, shoutout to a few languages that directly inspired gluumy's
+> design and philosophy, in alphabetical order:
+>
+> - F#
+> - Forth
+> - Haskell
+> - LiveScript
+> - Lua itself!
+> - Ruby, and particularly Stripe's type system for it, Sorbet
+> - Rust
+> - TypeScript
+> - Zig

 ### On Modules and Package Management

 gluumy doesn't provide source-level modules, namespaces, or package management.